-SECTION 7 - REPORTING.
-Awardee will: Complete and submit an electronic Weekly Progress Report every Friday by noon.
+5. SECTION 7.0 - REPORTING, is deleted in its entirety and replaced with the following: SECTION 7.0 - REPORTING.
+Awardee will complete and submit: An electronic Weekly Progress Report every Friday by noon.
 The report must detail the progress of each program participant receiving housing and supportive services pursuant to this Agreement.
-7.2 Complete and submit a Continuum of Care Annual Progress Report in HMIS for each fiscal year.
-The report must submitted no later than July 15 of each year.
-Any other provisions of the Contract not expressly modified in this Amendment will remain in effect and be binding on the parties.
-IN WITNESS WHEREOF, the parties do hereby affix their signatures and do hereby agree to carry out the terms of this Amendment and of the original Contract cited herein: PIMA COUNTY: AWARDEE: Chairman, Pima County Board of Supervisors Authorized Signature DIUGLAS TOLLERUD Date: Printed Name & Title Date: \$ 15.18 ATTEST: Clerk of the Board Date APPROVED AS TO CONTENT: Director, Employment & Training APPROVED AS TO FORM:
+7.2 A Continuum of Care Annual Progress Report in HMIS for each fiscal year.
+The report must submitted no later than December 15 of each year.
+All other provisions of the Agreement not expressly modified in this Amendment will remain in effect and be binding on the parties.
+IN WITNESS WHEREOF, the parties do hereby affix their signatures and do hereby agree to carry out the terms of this Amendment and of the original Agreement cited herein: PIMA COUNTY: AWARDEE: Chairman, Pima County Board of Supervisors Date: ATTEST: Clerk of the Board Date APPROVED AS TO CONTENT: Director, Employment & Training APPROVED AS TO FORM: